AP-Skill-Development-Corporation/RGUKT-IIIT-SKLM-Django/README.md

 Day-13[08-03-2024]:
 ===================
-  - Superuser Creation and Useage of Admin App
+  - Superuser Creation and Useage of Admin App,Permissions to users
   - User Authentication and Authorisation